Daniel O'Reilly (footballer): Early career

 At the end of the 2019 season he was voted Supporter's Player of the Year at Finn Harps.
 In November 2019 O'Reilly signed for Shelbourne.

 In December 2020 he moved to 2020 League of Ireland First Division Winners Drogheda United ahead of their first season back in the League of Ireland Premier Division, where he was voted Club Player of the Year in his only season at the club.

+Hamilton Academical

-On 1 January 2022, Daniel’s agency (Stephen Hunt Management) announced that O'Reilly had signed for Scottish Championship side Hamilton Academical, after rejecting several offers from Ireland.
+On 1 January 2022, O'Reilly's agency (Stephen Hunt Management) announced that he had signed for Scottish Championship side Hamilton Academical, after rejecting several offers from Ireland.

+Raith Rovers

+In November 2023 O'Reilly signed a deal until January 2024 with Scottish Championship side Raith Rovers after remaining a free agent since he left Hamilton in June 2023.

+Partick Thistle

+O'Reilly signed for fellow Scottish Championship side Partick Thistle in January 2024 on an 18 month contract.

+O'Reilly signed a one year contract extension with Thistle in October 2024.

+O'Reilly scored his first goal for Thistle with a header from a corner, in a 2–0 away win over Airdrie.

+O’Reilly won the Partick Thistle player of the year award for 2024–25, as voted for by Thistle supporters.

+In October 2025, O’Reilly signed a further contract extension with Thistle, signing an extension until summer 2027, with the option of a further extension.

 International career

 O'Reilly was selected as an unused sub for the Republic of Ireland U17 team in 2012, in a qualifying game against Kazakhstan.